AndrejStojkovic/AndrejStojkovic/README.md

 I'm a Tech and Guitar enthusiast.
 Currently working on becoming a fullstack developer.

-👯 I’m looking to collaborate on a real project.
+👯 I’m looking to collaborate on a real and advanced project.

 ### How to reach me:
 | Platform | User |